huggingface/hub-docs/docs/hub/datasets-viewer.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/dataset-viewer-dark.png"/>
 </div>

+## Search a word in the dataset

+You can search a word in the dataset by typing it in the search bar at the top of the table.
+The search is case-insensitive and will match any row containing the word.
+The text is searched in the columns of type `string` or `ClassLabel`, even if the values are nested in a dictionary.

 ## Share a specific row

 You can share a specific row by clicking on it, and then copying the URL in the address bar of your browser.
 For example https://huggingface.co/datasets/glue/viewer/mrpc/test?row=241 will open the dataset viewer on the MRPC dataset, on the test split, and on the 241st row.